gvwilson/thirdbit/src/fiction/madica/index.md

 His jet sputtered, then caught, then flared.
 A hot white flame splashed against the door and spilled upward like an upside-down waterfall of fire.
-The metal turned red, then orange, then---
+The metal turned red, then orange, then—

 *Pffft.* Without warning, Ike's jet just stopped.
 "Keep going!" the cat commanded.
 "You're almost there!"
 But Ike didn't answer.